4Subsea/waveresponse-python/docs/user_guide/rigid_transform.rst

 .. note::

-    It is only the translational degrees-of-freedom (i.e., surge, sway and heave) that need to be transformed in order to obtain RAOs for a different location on a rigid body.
+    Only the translational degrees-of-freedom (i.e., surge, sway and heave) need to be transformed in order to obtain RAOs for a different location on a rigid body.
 The rotational motions (i.e., roll, pitch and yaw) are independent of location, and will be the same for all points on a rigid body.